chubin/wttr.in/README.md

     $ curl wttr.in/Amsterdam?m  # metric (SI) (used by default everywhere except US)
     $ curl wttr.in/Amsterdam?M  # metric (SI), but show wind speed in m/s

+If you have several options to pass, write them without delimiters in between for the one-letter options, and use `&` as a delimiter for the long options with values:

+    $ curl 'wttr.in/Amsterdam?m2&lang=nl`

+It would be a rough equivalent of `-m2 --lang nl` for the GNU CLI syntax.

 ## Supported output formats and views

 wttr.in currently supports five output formats: